A running index of style exercises

 When we start an outfit from the same place every day, whether that’s your shoe choice, or a pair of pants or a jacket, we’re setting ourselves up to fall down the same monotonous styling path every single time.

-For this week’s style exercise, start your outfit from a place you never have before.
+Start your outfit from a place you never have before.
 This could be choosing a belt as your first piece, then moving on to a jacket and building from there.
 Maybe start from a makeup look that inspires the rest of your choices, or even a pair of socks.

 Start from somewhere new.
 Then choose your next piece from the opposite end of your body.
 If you start with makeup, your next choice should be around the feet, and vice versa.